krgross/st512-course-notes/docs/03-NonlinearRegression.md

 ### Loess smoothers

-We will illustrate LOESS smoothers with the bioluminescence data found in the ISIT data set.
-These data can be found by visiting the webpage for the book "Mixed Effects Models and Extensions in Ecology with R" by Zuur et al. (2009)(@zuur2009mixed).
+"Loess" is an acronym for [lo]cal regr[ess]ion.
+Nomenclature can be a bit frustrating with loess models.
+As we will see later, some versions of loess models use weighted least squares instead of ordinary least squares, and are called "lowess" models to emphasize the use of weighted least squares.
+However, the basic `R` routine for fitting lo(w)ess models is called `loess`, but uses the weighted least-squares fitting with its default factory settings.
+We will illustrate loess smoothers with the bioluminescence data found in the ISIT data set.
+These data can be found by visiting the webpage for the book "Mixed Effects Models and Extensions in Ecology with R" by Zuur et al. (@zuur2009mixed).

 ```r